hyaliyun/Google-Docs/website/learn/strict_mode/index.md

 #### Duplicate property names

-Duplicate property names used to be considered a {{jsxref("SyntaxError")}} in strict mode.
+Duplicate property names used to be considered a  in strict mode.
 With the introduction of [computed property names](/Web/JavaScript/Reference/Operators/Object_initializer), making duplication possible at runtime, this restriction was removed in ES2015.

 ```js
 "use strict";